-- B4 evaluate the perspective, quality and accuracy of information resources with particular reference to politics and international affairs - B5 evaluate theory and critique research within the discipline
+B4 evaluate the perspective, quality and accuracy of information resources with particular reference to politics and international affairs

 Acquisition of cognitive skills will take place by means of lectures, seminars, tutorials, online sources and course feedback.

 These will develop students' cognitive skills by encouraging them to think about the evaluation and application of political theories and principles in different situations.